its-iSushil/Java/README.md

 # Java code
-all the programs are listed under folders according to the topics
+all the programs are listed under folders according to the topics.
+All the solved problems are listed under the topics folder.